 Indian Style – India is well known for lot of spices, and use them in chutney and general everyday sauces and dips.

-European Style – I’ve encountered Hungarian Hot Paprika as well as Ajvar (pronounced “eye-var” – smoky roasted red peppers with sometimes eggplant), which is a Balkan sauce, though it is mild, not hot.
+European Style – I’ve encountered Hungarian Hot Paprika as well as Ajvar (pronounced “eye-var” – smoky roasted red peppers with sometimes eggplant), which is a Balkan sauce.
 It is more like a spread.
-There is a very hot version, call Lutenica (“Luto” means “hot”), made with peppers, carrots, garlic, oil, sugar, salt, tomatoes, and sometimes eggplant, though interpretations exist from region to region.
+There is a very hot version, call Lutenica (aka “Ljutenica” – “Luto” means “hot”), made with peppers, carrots, garlic, oil, sugar, salt, tomatoes, and sometimes eggplant, though interpretations exist from region to region.

 There is also Hungarian “Eros Pista” (Hungry Steven), made primarily of minced paprika peppers and salt.
 Spain cooks with a lot of peppers and some of their hot sauces include Samfaina (like a French ratatouille), Sofrito (peppers with tomato, garlic, onions and oil) and Mojos (herb and oil based with peppers, sometimes).
 Italy does have hot sauces, such as the famous Diavalo sauce, made with spicy chili flakes or peppers.

 Superhot Style – There is a lot of crossover between other styles of hot sauces, but these hot sauces are always made with superhot chili peppers, those that are 1 Million Scoville Heat Units and above, like the ghost pepper, scorpion peppers, 7 pots and the Carolina Reaper, which is the hottest chili pepper in the world currently.